kvshi/watch/README.md

 Then create a new virtual environment if you don't want to mess your python instance.

-Install The Watch:
+Install Watch:
 `pip install git+https://github.com/alx-sdv/watch.git`

 ### Settings
 Open `/config/config.py` and follow instructions inside.

 Please check your database account privileges.
-By default the Watch is not going to modify any data, but for heaven's sake make all accounts read-only.
+By default Watch is not going to modify any data, but for heaven's sake make all accounts read-only.

 Also restrict an access to critical business data if you find it necessary.
 All you need is to read system statistic views.